renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 - Optionally: a *skill kit* or *shop*.
   - A *skill kit* might contain the tools specific to your area of expertise, while a *shop* might include a library, an office, quills, paper, or a space for tutoriing.
   - A Profession: Scholar skill kit is a workable way to "cheat" and get a flexible kit that includes "you know, probably papers, pens, and some reference books."
-  - You should definitely take a *Skill Kit* or *Shop* if you don't take the *Member* class—because your character has to have their papers and notes *somewhere*, and if they're not a *Member* of a of some organization, they have to provide it themselves.
+  - You should definitely take a *Skill Kit* or *Shop* if you don't take the *Member* class — because your character has to have their papers and notes *somewhere*, and if they're not a *Member* of a of some organization, they have to provide it themselves.
-  - You might want to take a *Skill Kit* or *Shop* even if you *are* a *Member* of an organization, so that you aren't *dependant* on that organization for support—which is especially important if you're a *travelling* scholar who might find themselves far away from the college that they're a member of.
+  - You might want to take a *Skill Kit* or *Shop* even if you *are* a *Member* of an organization, so that you aren't *dependant* on that organization for support — which is especially important if you're a *travelling* scholar who might find themselves far away from the college that they're a member of.
 - Optionally: Profession: Scholar at 50 or more.
   - This is *in addition* to your two-or-more *other* knowledge skills at 70 or more.
-  - Profession: Scholar is useful if your character makes their living as a scholar—by tutoring students, lecturing, conducting research, and corresponding with other scholars.
+  - Profession: Scholar is useful if your character makes their living as a scholar — by tutoring students, lecturing, conducting research, and corresponding with other scholars.

 If your character is **good at Analysis**: